inmanta/inmanta-core/docs/resource_sets.rst

 Modeling guidelines
 ###################
 This section will introduce some guidelines for developing models for use with the partial compilation feature.
 Take extreme care when not following these guidelines and keep in mind the `Constraints and rules`_.
+The purpose of these guidelines is to present a modelling approach to safely make use of partial compiles.
+In essence, this boils down to developing the model so that a partial compile only succeeds if a full one would as well.

 In this guide, we only cover models where each set of independent resources is defined by a single top-level entity, which we will refer to as the "service" or "service entity" (as in ``LSM``).